Edison James: 1988–1999

-In the June 12, 1995, elections he led the party to victory with 11 out of 21 seats with fewer votes than the incumbent Freedom Party and became prime minister.
+On June 12, 1995, elections he led the party to victory with 11 out of 21 seats with fewer votes than the incumbent Freedom Party and became prime minister.
 By then, the banana industry was no longer vibrant and so the James-led government embarked on an ambitious program of economic diversification.
 It passed legislation allowing the creation of off-shore business.
 In addition, it sought to allow an Australian mining company to conduct exploratory drilling on the island but that move was subsequently abandoned due to criticisms that it would sully the island's reputation as "The Nature Isle".
 When the UWP government divested its shares in the island's only power company, the move was met with vociferous condemnation by the opposition.
 The opposition was also aroused to indignation by the government's decision to offer asylum to the Saudi dissident Mohammad al-Massari, a decision which James later admitted was based on a hope of increased British aid.
 The government was also pilloried for the economic citizenship program which it had re-engineered and enlarged when it came into office; some thought that the island could become a haven for criminal elements.
 This criticism was fuelled by the revelation that the Australian fugitive Christopher Skase had used the programme to become a citizen of the island.
 Trying to increase the number of stay-over visitors to the island, the UWP government sought to build an international airport, but this was again met with a cacophony of criticism as some thought that the country would not be able to pay back the debt which would have had to be contracted.
 The government purchased the requisite lands for the airport but did not have time to physically begin the project.
 The James-led government was dogged by charges of corruption and these allegations only increased as its term progressed.